Body of Knowledge

 A Body of Knowledge refers to the knowledge which is essential for a professional to know.
 The Foundational ICT Body of Knowledge was developed under the patronage of the European Commission.
 It refers to the core IT knowledge shared by all the different IT sub-domains and which any IT professional should master even before approaching a career in the sector.

-The Body of Knowledge closely relates to the European e-Competence framework (link to that section), which both are created to help make it clear what knowledge is required to pursue a career in IT, and where to obtain further specific knowledge.
+The Body of Knowledge closely relates to the European e-Competence framework, which both are created to help make it clear what knowledge is required to pursue a career in IT, and where to obtain further specific knowledge.

 |Project||Foundational Body of Knowledge (BoK)|